Terry Wilson (footballer, born 1969): Nottingham Forest and loans

-The season after he was a winner in the 1990 Football League Cup Final 1–0 win against Oldham Athletic.
+The season after he was a winner in the League Cup Final 1–0 win against Oldham Athletic.
 However, on this occasion he was an unused substitute with Steve Chettle selected to play beside Walker.
 Wilson played in 25 competitive games that season.
 From all four Wembley finals that Wilson made the teamsheet he left with a winners medal.

-Wilson played 24 competitive games in season 1990–91 in which Forest lost the 1991 FA Cup Final 2–1 to Tottenham Hotspur.
+Wilson played 24 competitive games in season 1990–91 in which Forest lost the FA Cup Final 2–1 to Tottenham Hotspur.
 In that cup run Wilson featured no further than the 9 March 1991 quarter final 1–0 win at Norwich City in which he partnered goal scorer Roy Keane in central midfield.
 A week later Wilson scored his last goal for Forest in a 1–1 home draw against Alex Ferguson's Manchester United.
 He then played in league draws at Arsenal and Everton before being out of the Forest first team for over a year.

 He was loaned to Hønefoss BK in Norway and then in January 1992 to Osvaldo Ardiles' Newcastle United.
-He played two 1991-92 Football League Second Division first team games for The Geordies.
+He played two Second Division first team games for The Geordies.
 He lost 5–2 at Oxford United on 1 February culminating in Ardiles' sacking.
 Kevin Keegan was appointed manager on 5 February selecting Wilson beating Bristol City 3–0 at home on 8 February.
 He returned to the Forest line up on 2 May 1992 losing 3–0 in the league at West Ham United.
 That was his only Forest first team appearance in season 1991–92.

 He next played 11 first team games in a five-week period.
 This was six pre-season friendlies and five league games all before the end of August 1992.
 After that he only made the Forest first team sheet twice.
 He was an unused sub in an away league fixture at Crystal Palace in November.
 His last senior competitive game was for Forest on 12 January 1993 a month before his 24th birthday in a 2-0 league cup defeat at Arsenal.
 His senior playing career was curtailed due to the problematic knee on which he had six operations.

 He played 178 competitive and non-competitive first team games for Forest scoring 13 goals.
 He was an unused substitute twice.

 Non-league

-He was later reported playing in Scotland for Whitburn and Spartans.
+Wilson was later reported playing in Scotland for Whitburn and Spartans.
 He briefly played in Scandinavia before playing 16 league and cup games scoring once for Rushden and Diamonds between August and November 1996 in their debut season in the Football Conference.
-This included a 1996–97 FA Cup substitute appearance against Gresley.
+This included an FA Cup substitute appearance against Gresley.
 He next joined Ilkeston Town before he played 15 games scoring once for Gresley between August 1997 and January 1998.

-International
+International career

-He debuted for Scotland under 21s eight days after his 19th birthday during his breakthrough season at Forest.
+Wilson debuted for Scotland Under 21s eight days after his 19th birthday during his breakthrough season at Forest.
 He played four times for the under 21s scoring once in a 3–1 defeat away to France.